Hannah Orbach-Mandel (she/her/hers)

 Policy Analyst

-Before joining the Budget Center in 2022, Hannah received a master’s degree in public policy from the Heller School at Brandeis University, where she focused on policies to support survivors of sexual misconduct in higher education and in the workplace, and on paid parental leave policies.
+Before joining the Budget Center in 2022, Hannah earned a master’s degree in public policy from the Heller School at Brandeis University, where she focused on policies to support survivors of sexual misconduct in higher education and the workplace, and on paid parental leave.
 While getting her degree, she worked at TIME’S UP where she conducted research on best practices for workplace sexual harassment policies.
 Hannah earned a bachelor’s degree in economics and mathematics from Kenyon College.

-Hannah was born and raised in Tucson, Arizona and enjoys swimming, biking, and running, even in the dry heat.
+Hannah was born and raised in Tucson, Arizona and enjoys swimming, biking, and running..
 When she isn’t exercising, she loves cooking, reading, and watching sports, especially the University of Michigan Wolverines.

 meet the expert: hannah orbach-mandel